How much do you know about your carpets? Commercial Cleaning in Tucson has compiled a list.

 If you fail to clean your carpets properly you may find yourself with the Norwalk virus.
 The Norwalk virus or Norovirus is known to cause the stomach flu and can survive on an uncleaned carpet for over a month!

 Speaking of sweeping under the carpet, every year several pounds of dirt and soil can accumulate in and under your carpets.

 Carpet Fact #6

 That five-second rule that you hear everyone talk about is just a myth.
-Bacteria and germs can live up to or longer than four solid weeks on and in carpet.
+Bacteria and germs can live up to or longer than four solid weeks on and on the carpet.
 Some of these germs can immediately be transferred to food because of microbial adhesion.
-Salmonella typhimuruim and Salmonella enteritis are just a few nasty bacteria that can attached itself to your dropped food.
+Salmonella Typhimurium and Salmonella enteritis are just a few nasty bacteria that can attach themselves to your dropped food.
 In case you are wondering, both of the mentioned bacteria can cause diarrhea and vomiting.